dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_specific.rst

     *   -   Advantage2_system1
         -   :ref:`2026-09-15 <adv2_1_1889>`
-        -   1889, 2951; removed couplers in addition to those connected to these qubits
+        -   1889, 2951; removed two couplers as well as those connected to these qubits

     *   -   Advantage2_system1